-Room acoustic treatment is a process when you transform your bad-sounding room into a professional recording environment.
+Room acoustic treatment is a process that transforms a bad-sounding room into a professional recording environment.
 This is done by hanging acoustic panels on walls and other specific areas of your room.

 What Type Of Acoustic Panels Exist

-And what you need to know about sound treatment is the type.
+And what you need to know about sound treatment is the type of acoustic panels.
 Because there are panels for different sound frequencies.
 Some are for lows, and some are made for mid and high frequencies.

 It’s critical to know which one uses and how to place them properly to create a great acoustic and recording environment.